-Carlos G. Dominguez III, Filipino, 78 years old, was nominated for the first time as Independent Director of GT Capital in August 2023.
-He is also an Independent Director of House of Investments, Inc. and PetroEnergy Resources Corporation, both listed companies.
-He was Secretary of the Department of Finance ("DOF"), from July 1, 2016 to June 30, 2022.
+Carlos G. Dominguez III, Filipino, 79 years old, was nominated for the first time as Independent Director of GT Capital in August 2023.
+He was Secretary of the Department of Finance (DOF), from July 1, 2016 to June 30, 2022.
 As Secretary of Finance, he served as a member of the Monetary Board of the Bangko Sentral ng Pilipinas (BSP), the Governor for the Philippines at the Asian Development Bank (ADB), the Governor for the Philippines at the World Bank, and Alternate Governor for the Philippines at the International Monetary Fund (IMF).
-His post also made him ex-officio Chairman of various governmentowned institutions - the LANDBANK, the Philippine Deposit Insurance Corporation (PDIC) and the Social Security System (SSS).
+His post also made him ex-officio Chairman of various government-owned institutions - the LANDBANK, the Philippine Deposit Insurance Corporation (PDIC) and the Social Security System (SSS).
 He has over 40 years of experience in both the government and the private sector.
 From 1969 until 1982, Mr. Dominguez managed agriculture-related enterprises ranging from agricultural machinery distribution and 5,000 hectares of farmland producing bananas for export, as well as coconuts, cacao, rice, and cattle.
 He joined the Bank of the Philippine Islands (BPI) in 1983 as President of the BPI Agricultural Development Bank before being invited by President Corazon Aquino to join her administration to serve as the head of the Ministry of Natural Resources, and then with the Department of Agriculture in 1987.
 After leaving government service in 1989, Mr. Dominguez entered the tobacco, energy, real estate, retail, hospitality, mining, and copper smelting industries and served as CEO of companies such as the Retail Specialist Inc., Philippine Tobacco Flue-Curing and Redrying Corp., Philippine Associated Smelting and Refining Corp. as well as Halifax Capital Resources Inc. He joined Philippine Airlines in 1993 and served as its Chairman and CEO in the 1990s.
 Mr. Dominguez served on the boards of RCBC Capital Corp.
 House of Investments, Shangri-la Plaza Corp., Northern Mindanao Power Corp., Roxas Holdings, and MERALCO.
 He was conferred by the President of the Philippines with the Order of Lakandula with the Rank of Grand Cross (Bayani) for his exemplary service to the nation and was also conferred by the Emperor of Japan with the Grand Cordon of the Order of the Rising Sun for exercising outstanding leadership in promoting cooperation between Japan and the Philippines.
-Mr. Dominguez graduated from the Ateneo de Manila University with a bachelor's degree in Economics in 1965, and a master's degree in Business Administration in 1969.
+Mr. Dominguez graduated from the Ateneo de Manila University with a Bachelor's degree in Economics in 1965, and a Master's degree in Business Administration in 1969.
 He completed the Executive Management Program offered by Stanford University's Graduate School of Business in 1982.

-Dr. David T. Go, 70 years old, Filipino, has been a Director of GT Capital since May 2014.
-He garnered his Doctor of Philosophy degree in International Relations from New York University in 1982.
-He currently serves as Vice Chairman and Treasurer of Toyota Motor Philippines Corporation (TMPC).
-He is also the Vice Chairman of Toyota Aisin Philippines, Inc.; Director and Treasurer of Toyota Financial Services Philippines Corporation (TFSPH); President of Toyota Motor Philippines Foundation, Inc. and Toyota Motor Philippines School of Technology, Inc.; Chairman of Toyota San Fernando, Inc., Toyota Manila Bay Corporation (TMBC), and TMP Logistics, Inc.; Advisor to the Board and Treasurer of Lexus Manila, Inc. (LMI); Comptroller of LMI Insurance Agency, Inc.; Chairman and President of TMBC Insurance Agency Corporation; and Director of Toyota Mobility Solutions Philippines, Inc. Dr. Go has no directorship in other listed companies aside from GT Capital.
+Dr. David T. Go, 71 years old, Filipino, has been a Director of GT Capital since May 2014.
+He earned his Doctor of Philosophy degree in International Relations from New York University in 1982.
+He currently serves as Vice Chairman and Treasurer of Toyota Motor Philippines Corporation.
+He is also the Vice Chairman of Toyota Aisin Philippines, Inc., Director and Treasurer of Toyota Financial Services Philippines Corporation, President of Toyota Motor Philippines School of Technology, Inc., and Advisor to the Board of Toyota San Fernando, Inc., Toyota Motor Philippines Logistics, Inc., Toyota Motor Philippines Foundation, Inc. and Toyota Mobility Solutions Philippines, Inc.